UCLA Policy 980 : International Academic Agreements

 III.
 POLICY STATEMENT

 There are four types of International Agreements that a faculty member or Senior Administrator can propose under this Policy: 1) Memorandum of Understanding (MOU), 2) Collaboration Agreement (CA), 3) Affiliation Agreement (AA), and 4) Student Exchange.
 Any of the above agreements between UCLA and a Foreign Organization is required to comply with this Policy.
-If a Collaboration or Affiliation Agreement includes revenue-generating activities, you must first consult Corporate Financial Services (see UCLA Policy 340).
+If a Collaboration or Affiliation Agreement includes revenue-generating activities, you must first consult Business & Finance Solutions (see UCLA Policy 340).